LCLs Beyond Bounded Degrees: Polynomial Gaps in Trees

 \subsection{A Pumping Lemma for Trees}

-In this section we will recover a $k$-good independent assigner $f$ from a an $o(n^{1/k})$-algorithm $\A$.
+In this section we will recover a $k$-good independent assigner $f$ from an $o(n^{1/k})$-algorithm $\A$.

-\paragraph*{High level plan} Suppose have a $T(n)$-round algorithm $\A$ for the LCL $\Pi$, and let $H = (V,E,\phi,e_s,e_t)$ be a compress path of length at least $2T(n)+3$.
+\paragraph*{High-level plan} Suppose we have a $T(n)$-round algorithm $\A$ for the LCL $\Pi$, and let $H = (V,E,\phi,e_s,e_t)$ be a compress path of length at least $2T(n)+3$.
 Let $v$ be the middle node of $H$ and simulate the execution of $\A$ at $v$.

 Since $H$ is sufficiently long, the radius-$T(n)$ neighborhood of $v$ is entirely contained in $H$.
-Therefore, the behavior of $\A$ at $v$ is independent of the rest of the graph, and $\A$ fixes a valid output labeling for all half-edges incident to $v$.
+Therefore, the behavior of $\A$ at $v$ is independent of the rest of the graph, and $\A$ fixes a valid output labeling for all halfedges incident to $v$.

-Fixing these labels induces restrictions on the possible output labels that can be assigned to the boundary half-edges $e_s$ and $e_t$ connecting $H$ to the remainder of the graph.
+Fixing these labels induces restrictions on the possible output labels that can be assigned to the boundary halfedges $e_s$ and $e_t$ connecting $H$ to the remainder of the graph.
 Each restriction is a subset of the labels allowed by $\Type(H)$ for the respective half-edge.

 Since $\Pi$ is node-edge checkable and $v$ separates $H$ into a left and a right subpath, the feasible labelings on the two sides are independent of each other.
 Consequently, the induced restrictions on $e_s$ and $e_t$ together form an independent class for $H$.